 If you have at least $250, you can open an IRA CD with Citibank.
 Rates range from 0.05% to 1.64% APY depending on the term length.
 There’s a five-month promotional account that earns at 0.75% APY and an 18-month promotional account that earns at 1.01% if fixed and 1.64% if variable.
 You can’t apply for a Citibank IRA online.
 You’ll need to send a printed application, visit a branch or call an account specialist at 1-800-695-5911.

 - Planning for retirement is one of the most important financial ventures you’ll ever encounter.
 If you’re unsure of whether you’re doing everything you can to maximize your retirement savings, perhaps it could be worth working with a financial advisor.
-SmartAsset’s free matching tool can help you find a local advisor in just five minutes.
-Get started now.
+SmartAsset’s free matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - As you think about how you need to save for retirement, start with your monthly budget.
 A good rule of thumb is that in retirement, you’ll spend 70% to 80% of what you spend now.
 Your budget will help you figure out what that translates to in dollars.

 - Employer-sponsored retirement plans, like 401(k)s, are a great way to save for retirement.
-If you’re self-employed, you can still save by opening an SEP-IRA.
-An SEP-IRA is relatively easy to set up and has flexible rules on annual contributions.
+If you’re self-employed, you can still save by opening a SEP-IRA.
+A SEP-IRA is relatively easy to set up and has flexible rules on annual contributions.

 Photo credit: © iStock/PeopleImages, © iStock/shapecharge, © iStock/Rawpixel Ltd